BetterDiscord/docs/docs/themes/basics/selectors.md

 ### Examples

-Rather than worrying about exact specificty calculations, let's try out a few examples to see if we can understand it a bit more conceptually.
+Rather than worrying about exact specificity calculations, let's try out a few examples to see if we can understand it a bit more conceptually.

 #### Setup